brendantipp/br_pands_project/README.md

     https://www.dataquest.io/blog/tutorial-advanced-for-loops-python-pandas

-    #then output all varibales individually and save output as png
+    #then output all variables individually and save output as png
     vtypes = ["sepal_length", "sepal_width", "petal_length", "petal_width"]
     for vname in vtypes: #using a for loop to save code lines df.hist([vname]) #plot histogram using matplotlib hist function